-While Borgo Conventi enjoyed a good reputation since its foundation in 1975, its acquisition by Villa Sandi owner the Moretti Polegato family in April 2019 took this estate in Gradiscutta, Collio to new heights.
+While Borgo Conventi enjoyed a good reputation since its foundation in 1975, its acquisition by Villa Sandi owner the Moretti Polegato family in April 2019 took this estate in Collio to new heights.

 Soil and the Moon